 One of the best Irish movies that I’ve watched in recent years is A Date for Mad Mary, which follows Mary McArdle as she returns from prison to her home of Drogheda.

-As Mary gears up to be the maid of honor at her best friend’s wedding, she finds herself in desperate need of a date.
+As Mary gears up to be the maid of honour at her best friend’s wedding, she finds herself in desperate need of a date.

 Her journey through a series of hilariously disastrous speed dating events not only makes for good comedy but also steers her towards unexpected self-discovery and genuine companionship.